 Each area therefore must appoint a member of staff who is responsible for liaising with the Data Protection Coordinator to ensure compliance with legislation.
-As part of this, a register will be completed at each annual review, outlining the type of data stored and the way in which legal compliance is achieved.
-This will be stored by the Data Protection Coordinator.
+As part of this, a register is kept, outlining the type of data stored and the way in which legal compliance is achieved.
+This will be maintained by the Data Protection Coordinator.